IQKV/quickstart-jpa-jwt-secured/README.md

 In the main menu, choose `File -> Open` and select the Application [pom.xml](pom.xml).
 Click on the `Open` button.
-Activate "local" profile in the Run settings or set it via environment variables. [instruction](https://stackoverflow.com/questions/38520638/how-to-set-spring-profile-from-system-variable) Wait to indexing completion and push the green "play" button.
+Activate "local" profile in the Run settings or set it via environment variables. [instruction](https://stackoverflow.com/questions/38520638/how-to-set-spring-profile-from-system-variable) Wait for indexing completion and push the green "play" button.

 3. Navigate to Swagger UI